WilfredAlmeida/LightDAS/README.md

 - `mintToCollectionV1`

 ### Testing
-If the program is running without any errors then the database is being populated with information of new NFT mints.
+If the program is running without any errors then the database is populated with information on new NFT mints.
 You can query the RPC API locally.
 It runs on the default URL `http://localhost:9090/`

 ### Support
-If you need any help, got any thoughts, or need to get in touch, DM [Wilfred](https://twitter.com/WilfredAlmeida_) on Twitter/X or open an issue.
+If you need any help, have any thoughts, or need to get in touch, DM [Wilfred](https://twitter.com/WilfredAlmeida_) on Twitter/X or open an issue.

-The following RFC's are open.
+The following RFCs are open.
 We need your thoughts:

 [RFC-1: Do we need a Message Queue](https://github.com/WilfredAlmeida/ldas/issues/2)